joyrexus/ldp/code/stage/README.md

 We use this staging directory to convert a set of incoming transcripts (excel files) to a set of SQL insert (or update) files to be applied to the LDP dataset (a sqlite database, which should be referenced by the `$LDP_DB` environment variable): one for inserting/updating the `utterances` table and another for the `transcripts` table.

 We extract the `info` worksheet from each transcript in order to update the `transcripts` table, (which contains meta-info about each transcript, such as the spontaneous speech time that was recorded, etc.).

 We extract the `transcript` workseet from each transcript in order to update the `utterances` table (which contains rows for each transcribed utterance).

 (Note: This is all rather hackish.
 Much could be streamlined if we had strong guarantees regarding transcript formatting.
-As it is, the transcribers often unintentionally introduce formatting errors that made foiled our previous efforts designing a monolothic updating/conversion process.)
+As it is, the transcribers often unintentionally introduce formatting errors which foil any possibility of a monolithic updating/conversion process.
+This possibility should be revisited, though, if stronger transcript formatting validation can be incorporated into the transript submission process.)

 ## Steps

-0. Run the initialization script (`init.sh`) to set up a dated directory structure and temporary database (`MM-DD-YY/data.db`).
+* Run the initialization script (`init.sh`) to set up a dated directory structure and temporary database (`MM-DD-YY/data.db`).

-1. Copy new/incoming transcripts to the resulting `MM-DD-YY/excel` directory.
+* Copy new/incoming transcripts to the resulting `MM-DD-YY/excel` directory.

-2. Use `dump_sheets.sh` to dump the `info` and `transcript` worksheets of each transcript file in the `excel` directory.
+* Use `dump_sheets.sh` to dump the `info` and `transcript` worksheets of each transcript file in the `excel` directory.

-3. Use `trans2tsv` (in `$LDP/code/trunk/bin`) to generate a batch
+* Use `trans2tsv` (in `$LDP/code/trunk/bin`) to generate a batch
   TSV file called `utterances.tsv` with data from each transcript worksheet.

+    $ SOURCE_DIR=$(date "+%Y-%m-%d")
+    $ trans2tsv $SOURCE_DIR/sheets/transcript/* > $SOURCE_DIR/utterances.tsv

-5. Use `import.py` to import canonical transcript data into sqlite db.
+* Use `import.py` to import canonical transcript data into sqlite db.

-6. Use `copy.py` to copy *p_utts* and *c_utts* column values to
+* Use `copy.py` to copy *p_utts* and *c_utts* column values to
   *p_utts_orig* and *c_utts_orig*.

-7. Use `fix.py` to fix case on first word of each utterance.
+* Use `fix.py` to fix case on first word of each utterance.

-8. Use `export.py` to  export utterances table as TSV file.
+* Use `export.py` to  export utterances table as TSV file.

-9. Add new TSV file to LDP Dataset and update transcripts table.
+* Add new TSV file to LDP Dataset and update transcripts table.

 Alternatively, use the following command to create a sql insert file:

     sqlite3 temp.db 'select * from utterances' |
       sed 1d |
       tsv2sql --mode insert --table utterances - > insert.sql

 This file can then be used to update the LDP Dataset: